 Submariner 5512 Key Features:

-Although it was by no means the very first Submariner that Rolex ever produced, many collectors regard the reference 5512 a the point in history where Rolex’s iconic dive watch collection first started to take on what would ultimately become its present-day form.
+Although it was by no means the very first Submariner that Rolex ever produced, many collectors regard the reference 5512 a the point in the history of Rolex’s iconic dive watch where it first started to take on what would ultimately become its present-day form.
 Produced from 1959 until approximately 1979, the Rolex Submariner ref.
 5512 brought about several notable changes to the brand’s famous dive watch family.
 For instance, it grew in size to 40mm from the 38mm case diameter of previous models, and it also introduced crown guards to the collection for the very first time.

 Submariner 5512: Square Vs. Pointed Vs. Rounded Crown Guards

 Depending on the production year, there are three distinct types of crown guards found on the Submariner ref.
 5512.
-The square shape of the guards on the very first wave of the Submariner 5512, (and by very first, we mean the initial run of only roughly 100 or so pieces), blocked the crown so much that it made it difficult to wind.
-They were quickly changed to a more pointed style; however it seems that the surplus stock of those original cases were shipped across to its sister company Tudor, who used them on its own Submariner, the ref.
+The square shape of the guards on the very first wave of the Submariner 5512 blocked the crown so much that it made it difficult to operate.
+They were quickly changed to a more pointed style; however, it seems that the surplus stock of those original cases were shipped across to its sister company Tudor, who used them on its own Submariner, the ref.
 7928.
 About five years after the introduction of the pointed crown guards, Rolex switched the crown guard silhouette yet again, to a more rounded shape, which became the standard shape throughout the remainder of the Submariner ref.
 5512’s production run.

 Submariner 5512: Glossy Dials Vs. Matte Dials